Strategy and Product and the Rotational Development Program

 What we’re not worried about:

 Prior knowledge of finance.
-We don’t expect you to have a background in finance or any other specific field — we’re looking for smart, curious people who enjoy solving interesting problems.
-All the information you’ll need for our interviews can be found in the materials we sent you.
+We’re looking for smart, curious people who enjoy solving interesting problems, regardless of background.
 We highly encourage you to ask questions about any terminology or concepts you don’t understand and we’re more than happy to work through things that might be unfamiliar to you.

 Speedy mental math.
 We look for candidates who are comfortable with quantitative work, but we don’t spend a lot of time multiplying or adding large numbers in our heads.
 A correct answer is better than a fast one!